StackStorm/st2docs/docs/source/upgrade_notes.rst

 |st2| v2.8
 ----------

-* This version introduces new Orchestra runner and Orchestra workflows.
+* This version introduces new Orquesta runner and Orquesta workflows.
 For this functionality to work, new ``st2workflowengine`` service needs to be installed and running.

   If you are installing StackStorm on a new server using the official installation script this